hugoofilipe/android_to_ubunto/README.md

    ```bash
    ./dist/android_to_ubunto
    ```
-2. Use the GUI window to start or stop the unlock script.
+2. Use the GUI window to:
+   - Start/stop the unlock script for your Android device.
+   - **Turn On/Off iPad**: This will run or kill the `uxplay -avdec -vs ximagesink` process for iPad mirroring.

 ---